The art and science of mindfulness

 Mindfulness can be learnt either in groups with a mindfulness teacher guiding its practice, or by listening to a recording guiding your attention.
 The ideal approach involves a combination of the two.

-“It’s taking that capacity you’re building neurologically and placing that within the workplace setting, so you then end up with both an individual impact, and at the same time there starts to be an organisational cultural shift where you start to move towards these enhanced behaviors.
+“It’s taking that capacity you’re building neurologically and placing that within the workplace setting, so you then end up with both an individual impact, and at the same time there starts to be an organizational cultural shift where you start to move towards these enhanced behaviors.
 It helps to move it away from the airy-fairy,” Coutts says.

 Like most things in life, mindfulness can be sustained, but it requires the discipline of regular daily practice.
 The Project Group recommends daily 10-minute practice, which can be done at home or in the office.
 “It’s like a muscle-building or physical exercise – once you stop training you lose the benefits after a while,” says Coutts.